mostafa-abokhadra/backend-essentials/SEO/seo.md

 ### videos
 - use html elements used for embedding videos e:g `<video> <embed> <iframe> <object>`
 - google identify videos on pages using the above tags, structured data markup and video sitemaps
+- google then try to understand the video content using: text on the pae, referral links on the page, structrued data markup, fetching the video file to analyze its audio and visual content